Phil Cooper on Internet Marketing Coaching and MLM Success

 I also learned from them to believe in myself and that I could do whatever I set my mind to.
 My parents were both a testament to that.

 Having started an asphalt paving, company, from scratch, part time.
 They would work striping parking lots at night, while my dad worked for a road paving company during the day.
 This grew into a full time business for him.
-I’ve always had great role models and mentors in my life.
+I have always had great role models and mentors in my life.

 Your dad had a heart-attack when you were just 23.
 How did that change your life and his business?